insanp/PianoMR/README.md

 # PianoMR
 PianoMR is a mixed reality application with audio processing feature aimed for learning songs using piano.
 It is developed for HoloLens 2 device.
+For the overview research and experiment, please refer to https://ieeexplore.ieee.org/document/10176148/ .

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/gQNFvLZTJiI/0.jpg)](http://www.youtube.com/watch?v=gQNFvLZTJiI "Using HoloLens 2 to Practice Piano")